 One in five South Australians is likely to experience a mental health issue in any given year, and as many as half of us are likely to experience mental health problems in our lifetime.

-The Mental Health Plan is not just about mental illness and the public and private systems.
+The new Mental Health Strategic Plan is not just about mental illness and the public and private systems.
 The Commission is taking a whole-of-community, whole-of-government, whole-of-life approach to mental health as it works towards strengthening the mental wellbeing of South Australians.
 We are looking for feedback on how government agencies, such as housing, education, employment, justice and disability, non-government and private sectors interact with each other to maximise positive outcomes for people who experience mental health problems, and their families and friends.

 The plan will also look at prevention, education and anti-stigmatisation and the provision of early support for children, young people and adults when they first experience symptoms, as well as the support available for people working in mental health services.